External Environment Analysis (PESTLE, Porter’s 5 forces, Opportunities, and Threats) of the Nepal Airlines Corporation

 The airline industry is widely obstructed by regulations and restrictions so the government-owned Nepal Airlines has been suffering due to poor management, high political interference, and corruption.

-According to the forecast of economic models, the Nepal GDP per capita (PPP) is projected to trend around 2690.00 USD in 2020, and also the economic condition of the Nepalese citizens is improving.
+According to the forecast of economic models, the Nepal GDP per capita (PPP) was projected to trend around 2690.00 USD in 2020, and also the economic condition of the Nepalese citizens is improving.
 This signifies that air travelers are increasing significantly and the aviation industry will ultimately keep on growing.

 The Nepalese youths are migrating to India/Malaysia and mostly gulf countries to earn money due to the unemployment condition in Nepal.
 Also, many Nepalese students are going abroad for higher studies to gain quality education from foreign institutions.
-Also, Nepal being a tourist destination annually more than 700,000 tourist visits the beautiful Himalayan country.
+Also, Nepal is a tourist destination annually more than 700,000 tourist visits the beautiful Himalayan country.

 The Tribhuvan International Airport (TIA) is so close to the city and can cause sound pollution.
 The solution to this problem is to operate a few international airports in the country.